 The school district weathered the great recession without laying off any permanent teachers.
 By refinancing a 1996 bond, the district was able to return $1.5 million to taxpayers in 2013.

 Susan was voted the Cox Communications Environmental Hero in 2013 for leading the efforts to eliminate pesticides in 120 acres of playing fields, and to transform school meals to locally-sourced and cooked from scratch.

 The district partnered with the City of Goleta and the Community Environmental Council to upgrade energy efficiency of lighting at four school sites.
 Most recently, she has been advocating for solar installation on roofs and permeable paving to recapture water as the district is looking at replacing aging roofs and pavement at most of its school sites.

-Susan’s review of technology systems at a Fortune 500 company led to a corporate-wide change in software that yielded significantly greater returns.
 She championed thoughtful use of technology in the Goleta School District to improve instruction, learning, and administration.
 She also upgraded the software and hardware systems in a large regional nonprofit that served Santa Barbara County’s nonprofit sector.

 As Founding Director of the nonprofit initiative Santa Barbara Village, Susan created partnerships with local agencies and businesses to support seniors in staying independent in their homes as long as possible.
 She brought together dozens of agencies and businesses that serve seniors and seniors themselves to form work groups to better understand and meet needs.